vulkomilev/oumi/docs/resources/datasets/data_formats.md

 ### Message Format

-The basic unit of conversation is the `Message` class:
+The basic unit of conversation is the `Message` class, which represents a single message in a conversation.
+Key attributes include:

+- `id`: Optional unique identifier for the message
+- `role`: The role of the entity sending the message
+- `content`: Text content of the message for text messages, or a list of `ContentItem`-s for multimodal messages e.g., an image and text content items.

 ```python
 from oumi.core.types.conversation import Message, Role